Does this sound familiar?

 What’s the difference between a critique and an edit?

 The purpose of a critique is to improve the story-to identify problems in a manuscript in order to allow the writer to revise in a focused and productive way.
 When a manuscript is critiqued, it’s an opportunity to find out if your reader is confused, believes your character, if the character sounds real, whether your scenes ring true, feel right, and make sense.
 You learn if what you’re writing makes the reader want to read more.
-The IFW critiquer looks at your submission with a fresh (not to mention professional) eye and is able to point out inconsistencies, unnecessary characters, scenes, or dialogue.
+The IFW critiquer looks at your submission with a fresh professional eye and is able to point out inconsistencies, unnecessary characters, scenes, or dialogue.
 An editor helps fix the problems and/or instructs how to fix those problems; editorial feedback usually comes at a later stage in the writing process when the work is much tighter.
 This is a critique only service.

 What do you need to do?